Braverman announces crackdown on foreign students bringing family to UK

 Around 136,000 visas were granted to dependants of sponsored students in the year ending December 2022, the government said – an eight-fold increase from 16,000 in 2019.

-Despite the crackdown, Ms Braverman insisted that the government was still “committed to attracting the brightest and the best to the UK”.

-She added: “Our intention is to work with universities over the course of the next year to design an alternative approach that ensures that the best and the brightest students can bring dependants to our world leading universities, while continuing to reduce net migration.”
+Despite the crackdown, Ms Braverman insisted that the government would work with universities to deliver an “alternative approach” to make sure “the best and the brightest students can bring dependants”.

-Mr Sunak and Ms Braverman are under pressure from Tory MPs to out plans to cut net migration, with the Office for National Statistics set to publish annual figures this week expected to show it has reached at least 700,000.
+Mr Sunak and Ms Braverman are under huge pressure from Tory MPs to out plans to cut net migration, with official annual figures to be published this week expected to show it has reached at least 700,000.

 The PM told the cabinet on Tuesday that the latest moves “would make a significant difference to the numbers”.
-Ms Braverman said it struck “the right balance between acting decisively on tackling net migration and protecting the economic benefits that students can bring to the UK”.
+Ms Braverman said it struck “the right balance between acting decisively on tackling net migration and protecting the economic benefits that students can bring”.

+Britain’s universities warned the Tory government against a crackdown on foreign students – urging the government to take students out of the overall net migration figure to depoliticise the issue.

+Universities UK – pointing to a report which found that overseas students boosted the economy by £42bn last academic year – said the announcement “leaves some questions unanswered” on exactly which students could still bring families.

+“Anything that threatens to affect the UK’s global success as a top destination for international talent needs to be considered very carefully,” said Universities UK’s Jamie Arrowsmith.

+The umbrella body said it was pleased the graduate route – which means foreign students can work in the UK for up to three years after completing their studies – will remain open.

-With the huge figure expected on Thursday causing Tory anguish at Westminister, Ms Braverman had reportedly been pushing for five proposals to cut legal migration – including raising the salary threshold for skilled workers and reducing the time foreign students can stay in the country.
+With the huge net migration figure set to come on Thursday causing Tory anguish, Ms Braverman had reportedly pushed five proposals – including raising the salary threshold for skilled workers and reducing the time foreign students can stay in the country.

 But chancellor Jeremy Hunt and education secretary Gillian Keegan were said to have pushed back against wider restrictions on foreign students.